RCordova2021/STA3100-FINAL/README.md

 # Compact Car: Smiles Per Gallon

 This web app takes several of the best selling and most common compact sedans on the market and conveniently lists them as a table.
 The table lists many important stats about the car including MSRP, MPG, Horsepower, and more.
 The vehicle options include models between 2017-2021.
 There are histograms that will let you compare the car that you choose to all the other cars.
-The position your car has lets you get a general idea about whether it has above or below average MPG, Horsepower, etc.
+The position your car has on the histogram lets you get a general idea about whether it has above or below average MPG, Horsepower, etc.